finos/FDC3/docs/api-bridging/spec.md

 After applying the `connectedAgentsUpdate` message, the newly connected Desktop Agent and other already connected agents are able to begin communicating through the bridge.

+#### Atomicity and handling concurrent operations

-Handling by the Desktop Agent of these synchronization messages from the DAB should be atomic to prevent message overlap with `fdc3.broadcast`, `channel.broadcast`, `fdc3.addContextListener` or `channel.getCurrentContext`.
+Handling by the Desktop Agent of the synchronization message from the DAB in step 6 of the connection protocol should be atomic to prevent message overlap with `fdc3.broadcast`, `channel.broadcast`, `fdc3.addContextListener` or `channel.getCurrentContext`.
 I.e. the `connectedAgentsUpdate` message must be processed immediately on receipt by Desktop Agents and updates applied before any other messages are sent or responses processed.

-Similarly, the DAB must process `handshake` messages and issue `connectedAgentsUpdate` messages to all participants (steps 3-6) atomically, allowing no overlap with the processing of other messages from connected agents.
+Similarly, the Desktop Agent Bridge must process steps 3-6 of the connection protocol (receiving a`handshake` messages upto issuing the `connectedAgentsUpdate` messages to all participants) as a single atomic unit, allowing no overlap with the processing of other messages from connected agents (as they might modify the state information it is processing during those steps).

+#### Notification to users of connection events
+Desktop Agents SHOULD provide visual feedback to end users when they or other agents connect or disconnect from the Destkop Agent Bridge (i.e. whenever a `connectedAgentsUpdate` message is received).
+Doing so will ensure that the end user understands whether their apps and Desktop Agent can communicate with other apps running under other Desktop Agents, and can better attribute any issues with interoperability between them to the probable source.

 ### Step 7.
 Disconnects

 Although not part of the connection protocol, it should be noted that the `connectedAgentsUpdate` message sent in step 6 should also be sent whenever an agent disconnects from the bridge to update other agents.
 If any agents remain connected, then the `channelState` does not change and can be omitted.
 However, if the last agent disconnects the bridge SHOULD discard its internal `channelState`, instead of issuing the update.

 ## Messaging Protocol